siwisabila/Cursor/README.md

 - GitHub Repository Issue
 I initially created the GitHub repository directly from the GitHub website.
 However, I encountered difficulties when trying to open and clone the repository through Cursor.
 To solve this, I downloaded GitHub Dekstop, cloned the repository from there, and then used the "Open in Cursor" feature to successfully connect the project with Cursor IDE.

+## Through this process, I learned:
+- Basic GitHub repository workflow
+- How to use Cursor IDE
+- How to manage and document technical setup processes
+- How to troubleshoot missing tools and interface changes